phasorpy/phasorpy/docs/about.rst

 `Laboratory for Fluorescence Dynamics <https://www.lfd.uci.edu>`_ at the University of California, Irvine.

-The project was supported in part by the
+The project was supported by the
 `Essential Open Source Software for Science (EOSS)
 <https://chanzuckerberg.com/eoss/>`_ program at
 `Chan Zuckerberg Initiative <https://chanzuckerberg.com/>`_